-Historically markets have remained fairly firm prior to the budget.
+Historically, markets have remained fairly firm prior to the budget.
 Sensex returns pre budget stand at 1.75% (leaving aside Feb 2004).
 On the other hand, the pre budget euphoria does not seem to be long lived with the average one month Sensex returns of 1.72%.
-The exception to this trend has been the Jul 2004 and Feb 2006 budgets, 2 off 3 budgets under the UPA government, where both the pre and post budget returns have been strong.
+The exception to this trend have been the Jul 2004 and Feb 2006 budgets, two of three budgets under the UPA government, where both the pre and post budget returns have been strong.